karmab/metal3-demo/lab2.md

 [root@metal3-kubernetes ~]# kubectl get node
 ```

-We have a new worker at our disposal! and it even added as an new node that kubevirt can use ( check the new virt launcher pod)
+We have a new worker at our disposal! and it even added as an new node that kubevirt can use ( check the new virt handler pod)

 ```console
 [root@metal3-kubernetes ~]# kubectl get pod -n kubevirt -o wide